 There is a Newer Version of the Will

+A common question is when does a will become void?
 As soon as someone creates a new will, the old will becomes invalid.
 This is true even if loved ones were unaware that their family member had created a new will.
 You should keep the latest version of your will stored in a secure place that a trusted family member or friend can access.

 Undue Influence

+What happens if a will is invalid?
 If someone exercised undue influence over the person creating the will, the will wouldn’t be valid.
 Undue influence occurs when someone pressures or coerces the testator to make or change their will.
 An example of undue influence is if an adult child tells their parent that they will send the parent to a less desirable long-term care facility unless the parent changes their will to what the child suggests.

-What Makes a Trust Invalid?
+What Makes a Trust Invalid and What Makes it Valid?

 For the most part, the legal requirements to create a trust are similar to those of a will.
 A trust is invalid in any of the following circumstances: